The fertility expert, life peer and TV presenter is as passionate about wine as he is about genetics, finds John Stimpfig ��

-I hate to think how many pages Professor Lord Robert Winston’s CV must run to, but it’s probably not far behind the number of cases of wine lying in his cellar.
+I hate to think how many pages the CV of Professor Lord Robert Winston must run to, but it’s probably not far behind the number of cases of wine lying in his cellar.

 The drastically edited version is as follows.
 Born in 1940, Robert Winston graduated in medicine in 1964 before joining the London Hospital and then the Hammersmith where he began his pioneering work in gynaecological microsurgery.
 He founded the first NHS In Vitro Fertilisation (IVF) Programme, while his research into embryology, genetics and human reproduction earned him yet more global recognition.
 He became a life peer in 1995.